-Upon separation from City service, an employee shall be compensated for all accrued CTO.
+Upon separation from City service, an employee shall be compensated for all accrued CTO at their regular rate of pay.

-E. CALL-BACK DUTY
+11.7.
+CALL-BACK DUTY

 Police Sergeants called back from home for off duty overtime shall receive a minimum of two (2) hours of overtime pay.
 Such call back requests shall be approved by the on-duty supervisor prior to an employee being called back.
 Timekeeping for the two-hour minimum shall include travel from home to the Covina Police Station or crime scene, whichever is applicable, not to exceed thirty (30) minutes of travel time.
 Employees called back to work due to their own errors, omissions or negligence shall not be subject to the minimum two (2) hours of overtime pay, however will receive overtime equal to the time actually worked.